-The Social Venture Innovation Challenge invites individuals and teams from across the state of New Hampshire (as well as all UNH alumni).
+The Social Venture Innovation Challenge (SVIC) engages aspiring and practicing student and community social entrepreneurs in designing novel, sustainable, business-orientated solutions to some of society’s most pressing social and environmental challenges.
 The SVIC is an idea-stage competition with the goal of inspiring innovative, solution-orientated thinking and providing a forum to shine a light on these ideas.
 Challenge winners receive awards that help bring needed resources to advance these promising models.

 The New Hampshire Social Venture Innovation Challenge was founded by the University of New Hampshire in 2013 in partnership with Nobel Peace Prize winner, and father of the Micro Finance movement, Muhammad Yunus, who was also the inaugural keynote speaker, attracting over 700 people.
 Now in its third year, it has become an annual signature event which powerfully demonstrates the keen interest of students and community entrepreneurs in helping address some of society’s most pressing social and environmental challenges, and their creativity in designing novel, sustainable, business-orientated solutions.